lgbouma/yieldCode/README.md

   ├── preProcessing
   ├── yieldCode
   ```

   Then, do:

   ```
   cd yieldCode
   git checkout ps_ffi_joint
   cd ../postProcessing
   git checkout ps_ffi_joint
   ```

   The `ps_ffi_joint` branch can do both PSs and FFIs in a timely manner (which is
   probably what you want.
-If you only want PSs, you can stay on master branch).
+If you only want PSs, you can stay on master branch, but
+  it's a bit dated [see versioning logs]).

 4. You now have all the files.
 Let's make them work.
   To do so, add the `idlutils` directory to your IDL path.
   For instance, use [these instructions](http://slugidl.pbworks.com/w/page/28913708/Adding%20Programs%20to%20Your%20IDL%20Path).
   As a check, you want to be able to run idl from the command line, and then type:

   ```
   IDL> assert, 1
   ```

   and get

   ```
   % Compiled module: ASSERT.
   ```

   returned, instead of an error about not knowing what `assert` means.
 5. You should now be able to run the yieldCode!
   Do it by calling `Eclipses/main.pro`, which is a wrapper to `tile_wrapper.pro`, which